-Syqe Medical has received the first approval from regulator Health Canada for a cannabis inhalation device to be used by patients for relief from chronic pain.
+Syqe Medical has received approval from regulator Health Canada for a cannabis inhalation device to be used by patients for relief from chronic pain.

 The Syqe Inhaler’s metered-dose delivery system allows patients to benefit from very low doses of medical cannabis, and its user-friendly design is easy to understand and use, the Tel-Aviv, Israel-based company said in a statement Tuesday.

-The device is first-of-its-kind and disrupts the way medical cannabis is delivered, says Michael Milloy, general manager of Syqe Medical in Canada.
+The device disrupts the way medical cannabis is delivered, says Michael Milloy, general manager of Syqe Medical in Canada.

 “It will allow physicians to medically authorize low doses of medical cannabis, but still achieve an optimal level of symptom control,” he says in an email.
 “And not have to worry about the psychoactivity of too much THC.”

 Patients looking to remain functional and productive will see value in the device, according to Milloy.

 With each inhale, the device delivers a specific dose of cannabinoids, which relieves pain without adverse reactions, company founder and CEO Perry Davidson said in a statement.